Cruise Control: 1956 Pontiac Safari – Sold?

 The Periscope Film YouTube Channel features this 1956 Pontiac promotional film:

 Between the Petronix electronic ignition, modern electric fuel pump, aftermarket transmission cooler and cruise control unit, the seller of this 1956 Pontiac Star Chief Custom Safari outfitted their wagon for modern highway cruising.
-This appears to be a very solid driver quality example the next caretaker can enjoy as is or update the interior as
+This appears to be a very solid driver quality example the next caretaker can enjoy as is or update the interior as you enjoy driving the car.

 Here’s the seller’s description: